 You Can Try Before You Buy

 It seems like Whole Foods fans get the same great sampling privileges that Trader Joe’s is known for.
 If you’ve got your eye on that artisanal cheese block or a new mayo brand, but can’t commit to sliding the magnetic strip yet, just ask an employee for a sample!
 They’ll be more than willing to slice off a sliver or crack open a jar in hopes you’ll find your new favorite Whole Foods product.
+“Local and national suppliers tend to sample their products on the weekends when they’re launching a new item or their items are on sale,” Whole Foods Market rep Rachel Malish reveals.

 You Can Buy Amazon Tech In-Store…